VinayDeshpande/Project3_Protein_Interaction-/README.md

 - Link to Demo:
 - Youtube video: https://youtu.be/AViFyIenAz0

-Thus project is mainly based on the Research of Cancer Studies .
+This project is mainly based on the Research of Cancer Studies .
 In this  project, the main criteria is to understand the research work going on and also  need to overlay experimental data (from cancer studies) on top of a protein network.
       The main source of the data has been acquired form http://www.cbioportal.org/.
 We as a Team have not only considered the above website but also go beyond the expectations and gathered data from different publications pertaining to Research on Cancer and its intensity .
 ### Data Pre-Processing